Agile-Software-Engineering-25/team-11-frontend-stammdatenverwaltung/README.md

 ├─ src/                                         # Main application source code │   ├─ @custom-types/                           # Custom global TypeScript type declarations
 │   ├─ components/                              # Reusable UI components
-│   │   ├─ CreatePersonManuelComponent          # Folder for the UI component to add a User/Person manuel
+│   │   ├─ CreatePersonManuelComponent/         # Folder for the UI component to add a user/person manually
-│   │   │   └─CreatePersonManuelComponent.tsx   # Implementation for the UI component to add a User/Person manuel
+│   │   │   └─CreatePersonManuelComponent.tsx   # Implementation for the UI component to add a user/person manually
 │   │   ├─ RoutingComponent/                    # Folder for the UserInfoCard component
 │   │   │   └─ RoutingComponent.tsx             # Implementation of the UserInfoCard component
-│   │   └─ LanguageSelectorComponent            # Folder for the Language Selector UI component
+│   │   └─ LanguageSelectorComponent/           # Folder for the Language Selector UI component
 │   │       └─ LanguageSelectorComponent.tsx    #Implementation of the LanguageSelectorComponent
 │   ├─ hooks/                                   # Custom React hooks
 │   ├─ i18n/                                    # Internationalization setup and translations